-- 1. Agree common expectations with key stakeholders e.g. schools, New City College, Job Centre Plus, the business community - 2.
-Develop action plans based on individual needs assessments for those young people and adults we are supporting into education, training and employment opportunities (note this action also supports Outcome 4)

-- 3. Develop a careers education programme for young people in years 7-9 (aged 11 to 14) - 4.
-Identify key skills and training for employment support professionals - 5.
-Provide support to start-ups and existing business - 6.
-Develop business networks and contacts with hiring managers - 7.
-Provide access to entry point learning which promote personal development - 8.
-Improve our understanding of the current and future London labour market-
+- Agree common expectations with key stakeholders e.g. schools, New City College, Job Centre Plus, the business community. - Develop action plans based on individual needs assessments for those young people and adults we are supporting into education, training and employment opportunities (note - this action also supports Outcome 4). - Develop a careers education programme for young people in years 7-9 (aged 11 to 14). - Identify key skills and training for employment support professionals. - Provide support to start-ups and existing businesses. - Develop business networks and contacts with hiring managers. - Provide access to entry point learning which promote personal development. - Improve our understanding of the current and future London labour market.

-- Young people who are in education, employment or training - Pupils who are attending secondary school regularly - New enterprises created with support from the Council's business development programmes - Adult learners who complete a course successfully - Adults supported into sustainable employment by the WorkPath service
+- Young people who are in education, employment or training. - Pupils who are attending secondary school regularly. - New enterprises created with support from the council's business development programmes. - Adult learners who complete a course successfully. - Adults supported into sustainable employment by the WorkPath service.

-Outcome 2: Children and young people are protected so they get the best start in life and can realise their potential
+Children and young people are protected so they get the best start in life and can realise their potential